ShayHill/shayallenhill_site/_posts/2019-10-24-body-in-the-trunk.md

 I was motivated to write about this topic when I recently saw a particularly good example.
 I’m going to summarize (from memory) the story here to better show the mechanics, but I suspect the full version will be available shortly at [Bayou City Press](https://bayoucitypressbooks.com/).

-The example is particularly good because two characters have different motivations–each unknown to the other–and both are immediately identified.
+The example is particularly good because two characters have different motivations---each unknown to the other---and both are immediately identified.
 They behave very differently, and we don’t have to know their “back stories” to understand why.

 The second paragraph is where the short-term character motivation is revealed.
 Without that second paragraph, the *story* would just be a sequence of events.
 Try skipping it.